The QuERBY Lab thanks all of our PARTICIPANTS!

 Towards Identification of Behavioral and Neural Predictors of Adolescent Suicidality (2015-2018)

-The goal of this study is identify novel markers of suicidal thoughts and behaviours (STBs) among hospitalized depressed adolescents.
+The goal of this study was identify novel markers of suicidal thoughts and behaviours (STBs) among hospitalized depressed adolescents.
 Given that interpersonal rejection (e.g., being bullied) frequently precipitates suicidal behaviour in youth, we were especially interested in examining behavioural and neural responses to acceptance and rejection from same-aged peers.
-To quantify neural responses to peer feedback, we use a technique called electroencephalography (EEG) that captures small changes in electrical voltage on the scalp to make inferences about cortical activity in the brain.
-We are comparing these responses in youth with and without a lifetime history of suicide attempts and are testing whether we can use these to predict outcomes after hospital discharge.
+To quantify neural responses to peer feedback, we used a technique called electroencephalography (EEG) that captures small changes in electrical voltage on the scalp to make inferences about cortical activity in the brain.
+We compared these responses in youth with and without a lifetime history of suicide attempts and are testing whether we can use these to predict outcomes after hospital discharge.

 Enrolment for this project was closed prior to Dr. Stewart beginning his current appointment at Queen’s University.
 The data were collected at McLean Hospital and Harvard Medical School; they are being preprocessed, cleaned, and analyzed by the QuERBY Lab.